58th Primetime Emmy Awards

 The 58th Primetime Emmy Awards were held on Sunday, August 27, 2006, at the Shrine Auditorium in Los Angeles, California on NBC at 8:00 p.m.
 ET (00:00 UTC) with Conan O'Brien hosting the show.
 The ceremony attracted 16.2 million viewers, 2.5 million fewer than the previous year's ceremony, but still the ratings winner for the week.
 The Discovery Channel received its first major nomination this year.

 This awards show was the first in fourteen years to be held in August because of NBC's request; because of NBC Sunday Night Football, the ceremony moved to accommodate NFL Kickoff Weekend.

-A new voting system determined nominees in particular categories (mostly lead acting and outstanding series categories) by a "blue ribbon" panel of judges, which resulted in the exclusion of popular shows such as Desperate Housewives and Lost, and actors like Hugh Laurie from House.
-Lost's exclusion was mocked during the opening sequence (see below), when O'Brien, accompanied by Hugo "Hurley" Reyes, heads down a hatch to get to the Emmys.
+A new voting system determined nominees in particular categories (mostly lead acting and outstanding series categories) by a "blue ribbon" panel of judges, which resulted in the exclusion of popular shows such as Desperate Housewives and Lost, and actors like James Gandolfini and Edie Falco from The Sopranos and Hugh Laurie from House.
+Lost's exclusion was mocked during the opening sequence (see below), when O'Brien, accompanied by Hugo "Hurley" Reyes, headed down a hatch to get to the Emmys.
 O'Brien asked Reyes if he wanted to come; Reyes says coyly, "Well, we weren't exactly invited", to which O'Brien replies "But you won last year!"

 For its second season, The Office won Outstanding Comedy Series; this was its only major award.
 No comedy series won more than two major awards this year.
 In the drama field, 24 won Outstanding Drama Series for its fifth season, after being nominated and losing the previous four years.
 It was also the first time the Fox Network won this award.
 Its three major awards topped all drama series.
 Its Outstanding Lead Actor, Drama award (for Kiefer Sutherland) was also the first time Fox had won this award.

 Ellen Burstyn was nominated for Outstanding Supporting Actress in a Miniseries or Movie for her role in Mrs. Harris, even though she was onscreen for only fourteen seconds, which caused controversy.

-The show that received the most major nominations was Grey's Anatomy, with eight.
+The show that received the most major nominations was Mrs. Harris, with seven.
 The top-nominated show had not received so few nominations since 1970, when Marcus Welby, M.D. received six.
 However, there were far fewer nominations back then, with most categories having three slots making this ceremony unique.

 The pilot episode of My Name Is Earl joined a select group of TV episodes to win for both directing and writing.